takaria0/3d_nuclei_segmentation/README.md

 ## Set settings.json

-see `.settings_example.json`
+see `settings_example.json`

-You need to set at least these properties to run the segmentation
+1. You need to set at least these properties to run the segmentation

 - `"img_path": ".../spheroid.tif"`, Input 3D image, make sure it is single-channel 3D nuclei image (.tif).
 - `"output_dir": ".../output"`, Output directory to save the segmentation results.

+2. After you set the values, rename `settings_example.json` to `settings.json`.

 ## Run